-When I wrote this post , it was afternoon and I was sitting on a comfortable sofa in my living room with a laptop.
-My thoughts were going here and there to capture few lines that I could write for the next post in my blog.I was idly looking all over the room with no purpose.
-After a while my eyes stopped and stared at the view present on the other side of the giant screen window, located right next to me.
+When I wrote this post , it was a lazy afternoon and I was sitting on a comfortable sofa in my living room with laptop.
+My thoughts were travelling everywhere possible to capture at least some idea that I could write for the next post in my blog.I was idly looking all over the room with no purpose.
+My eyes stopped and stared at the view present on the other side of the giant screen window, located right next to me.

 I just completed my routine activities for the day – prepared breakfast, cooked lunch, cleaned dishes, dusted the rooms, took bath, made a phone call to my mother.Half of the day has already passed and has taken away half of my energy also along with it.
 I wanted to write on a certain topic today for my blog.
 But right now, sleep is the only thing that is hitting my mind.

 It is a lethargic afternoon.
 Everyone seems to be busy taking rest (like me) after having an energetic and demanding morning.
 Bright sunlight has dressed the nature with a colourful dress.The entire atmosphere outside is mum except sound coming from the chirping of birds , swaying of the trees to and fro in wind mixed with the noise of cars passing by.
 These are the only signs of life that I can feel at this moment.

 I can see many high-rises scattered in this area.
 I live in one of them.They have families residing in it’s apartments.
 How do I know ?
 Clothes hanging out for drying , a child crying from a flat somewhere notify me that there are people around.

 Our busy and progressive lives have brought our existence in the sky-scrapers, big bungalows and villas.
 All of us want to be a champion in achieving more wealth, luxuries, respect and less disturbance.
 Online shopping has almost eliminated the requirement of going outside for essential commodities.